2007 Noto earthquake: Geology

 This earthquake was the result of oblique-slip faulting.
 According to the Geospatial Information Authority of Japan, the fault was 21 km long, 14 km wide and shifted 1.4 m.
 By using sound waves, the National Institute of Advanced Industrial Science and Technology also found a fault 18~ km long that is supposed to have caused this earthquake.

-This earthquake was an intraplate earthquake that occurred within the Eurasia Plate, near the boundary with the North American Plate.
+This earthquake was an intraplate earthquake that occurred within the Eurasia Plate, near the boundary with the North American plate.
 Noto Peninsula itself was created by pressure pushing up sediment from the south-east, and many folds and reverse faults are in the area.
 Some strike-slip faults are also found in the area.
 A 6.6 Mj earthquake also struck Ishikawa Prefecture on February 7, 1993.

 Since the 1990s, the number of earthquakes with a magnitude of 6.0~ Mj are increasing.
 Some seismologists say that the seismic activity in West Japan is at its peak, and many earthquakes will occur, like the Great Hanshin earthquake.
 This earthquake is sometimes considered as one of those earthquakes.

 Like the 2005 Fukuoka earthquake, it was announced that it "occurred in an area where seismic activity was relatively quiet", but earthquakes are possible anywhere in Japan and its surrounding areas.
 Also this earthquake's fault was out in sea, so it was not simulated in the seismic danger maps, since most of the faults simulated are inland faults.
 Some seismologists are trying to simulate these kind of earthquakes as well as inland earthquakes.

-Frequency

-This type of earthquake was estimated to have occurred 1~2 times in the last 20,000 years.
+This type of earthquake was estimated to have occurred 1~2 times in the last 20,000 years (Frequency).

-Main shock
+Mainshock

 The Japan Meteorological Agency placed the earthquake at 37.3°N, 136.5°E, at a depth of 11 km.
 It estimated the magnitude at 7.1, but later revised its estimate to 6.9.
 The earthquake had a maximum three-component vector sum peak ground acceleration of 1,304 cm/s2 (1.33 g).
 It occurred in a big seismic gap.
 Shaking in Wajima was very close to Shindo 7.
 It was the first time that Shindo 6- or more was observed in Ishikawa prefecture.
 It was also the 2nd time that Shindo 5- or more was observed in Toyama prefecture.
+Shaking was felt as far as Oshamanbe in the north, to Hiroshima in the west and Nahari in the south (Extent).